-May 16, 2023 Item 9.
-Other Events As instructed by the Philippine Stock Exchange Inc., please see attached disclosure dated today, May 16, 2023, in connection with Ginebra San Miguel Inc.'s Employee Stock Purchase Plan approved on August 8, 2007.
-May 25, 2023 We disclose that today, May 25, 2023, the following meetings of Ginebra San Miguel Inc. (the "Company") were held: Regular Stockholders' Meeting and Organizational Meeting of the Board of Directors ("Board").
+Further information on the above financial highlights may be found in the Company's Quarterly Report (SEC Form 17-Q) as at and for the period ended March 31, 2024.
+May 30, 2024 We disclose that today, May 30, 2024, the following meetings of Ginebra San Miguel Inc. (the "Company") were held: Regular Stockholders' Meeting and Organizational Meeting of the Board of Directors ("Board").
 Regular Stockholders' Meeting Item 4.
 Resignation, Removal or Election of Registrant's Directors or Officers 1.
-The following directors were elected: Ramon S. Ang Francisco S. Alejo III Aurora T. Calderon Leo S. Alvez Gabriel S. Claudio Francis H. Jardeleza Ana Leah V. Rodriguez Aurora S. Lagman - Independent Director Martin S. Villarama, Jr. - Independent Director The foregoing directors currently have 5,000 common shares each in the Company.
+The following directors were elected: Ramon S. Ang Francisco S. Alejo III Aurora T. Calderon Leo S. Alvez Gabriel S. Claudio Francis H. Iardeleza Cecile L. Ang Aurora S. Lagman - Independent Director Martin S. Villarama, Jr. - Independent Director The foregoing directors currently have 5,000 common shares each in the Company.
 Item 9.
 Other Events.
-The Minutes of the Regular Stockholders' Meeting held on May 26, 2022 was approved.
-3. All acts, resolutions and proceedings of the Board and corporate officers of the Company since the Regular Stockholders' Meeting held on May 26, 2022 until May 25, 2023, the date of this year's meeting, as reflected in the minutes of the meetings of the Board, as well as financial statements and records of the Company were approved, confirmed and ratified.
-4. Upon favorable recommendation of the Audit and Risk Oversight Committee, the auditing firm of R. G. Manabat & Co. was appointed as External Auditor of the Company for the fiscal year 2023.
+2. The Minutes of the Regular Stockholders' Meeting held on May 25, 2023 was approved.
+3. All acts, resolutions and proceedings of the Board and corporate officers of the Company since the Regular Stockholders' Meeting held on May 25, 2023 until May 30, 2024, the date of this year's meeting, as reflected in the minutes of the meetings of the Board, as well as financial statements and records of the Company were approved, confirmed and ratified.
+4. Upon favorable recommendation of the Audit and Risk Oversight Committee, the auditing firm of R. G. Manabat & Co. was appointed as External Auditor of the Company for the fiscal year 2024.
 Organizational Meeting of the Board of Directors Item 4.
-Resignation, Removal or Election of Registrant's Directors or Officers At the Organizational Meeting of the Board, the following Officers and Lead Independent Director were elected.
-Ramon S. Ang : President

-Emmanuel B. Macalalag : General Manager
+Resignation, Removal or Election of Registrant's Directors or Officers 1.
+At the Organizational Meeting of the Board, the following Officers and Lead Independent Director were elected.
+Ramon S. Ang : President Emmanuel B. Macalalag : General Manager

-Virgilio S. Jacinto : Corporate Secretary and
+Virgilio S. Jacinto

+: Corporate Secretary and Compliance

-Compliance Officer
+Officer

-Cynthia M. Baroy : Treasurer/Chief Finance Officer Francis Joseph A. Cruz : Assistant Corporate Secretary Christine Angelica D. Felix : Assistant Corporate Secretary Heinrici D. Legaspi : Internal Audit Group Head/
+Cynthia M. Baroy Francis Joseph A. Cruz Christine Angelica D. Felix

+: Assistant Corporate Secretary : Assistant Corporate Secretary